w3c/trace-context-amqp/spec/21-AMQP_FORMAT_RATIONALE.md

 ## Binary `traceparent` vs. list of binary values

 There are multiple ways to implement a `traceparent`.
-It can either be implemented as string (http-like), binary protocol (like for grpc) or list of separate binary values (`trace-id`, `parent-id`, `trace-flags`).
+It can either be implemented as string (http-like), binary protocol or list of separate binary values (`trace-id`, `parent-id`, `trace-flags`).

 Strings duplicating the size of a field, using list of binaries will require to redefine the way the field serialized, parsed, and versioned.
 So re-using binary protocol looks like a logical solution.

-## AMQP map for `tracestate`
+## AMQP string for `tracestate`

-The benefit of using a built-in map type for AMQP is that serialization and de-serialization of the field is built in and doesn't require any custom implementation for parsing it.
+The benefit of using a string http-like encoding for AMQP is that no serialization/de-serialization is required for blind propagation and interoperability with HTTP version of the protocol in broker services (HTTP-over-AMQP and vice versa scenarios) or user applications.

-Maps in AMQP preserving the order so there is no conflict with the semantics of the field.

 ## Why use both - application and message properties